radbrt/dbt_unittest/README.md

 3. Create the seed by running `dbt seed`.

 4. Run the unit test, which is part of the normal tests: `dbt test`.
+Our unit test is located in `models/jaffle/customers.yml`, in the block aptly named `unit_tests`, and gets picked up automatically.

 5. You should see an output similar to this: